University Directed Programs (UDP)

 - Led by Program Director and Co-Director: A UND faculty or staff member must serve as program director along with a co-director.
 Co-directors can be a faculty member, advisor (or other staff), or graduate student.

 As part of the proposal process, Directors must receive approval from their department chair and college dean.
-Be sure to review university directed program policies for information regarding compensation prior to proposing a course for university directed study abroad.
+Be sure to review UDP policies for information regarding compensation prior to proposing a course for university-directed study abroad.

 Expectations of Program Directors